Engineering

 Our customers have already begun building amazing functionality into their applications using our APIs.
 Some customers are leveraging our platform to discover and remove PII in logs.
 Other customers have begun building in functionality that will flag and remove PII that is inappropriately entered into text fields within their app.

 The best part is that since this is all done over API, getting started is easy.
 All you have to do is sign up for an account and create an API key, which you can do in just seconds.
-From there, any files or content you send over the wire will be parsed and classified, returning JSON with the sensitive data detectors the content triggered alongside confidence thresholds.
+From there, any files or content you send over the wire will be parsed and classified, returning JSON with the sensitive data detectors alongside confidence thresholds.
 You can also de-identify and redact data via multiple techniques including substitution and encryption via API.

 You can learn more on our Product Hunt listing and get started for free here.